MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 Microsoft 365 supports [sensitivity labels](/microsoft-365/compliance/sensitivity-labels) in addition to retention labels.
 Sensitivity labels can be created and configured in the Microsoft 365 compliance center.

 If you have legacy AIP labels configured in the Azure portal, we recommend migrating them to sensitivity labels and unified labeling client.
-For more information, see [Tutorial: Migrating from the Azure Information Protection (AIP) classic client to the unified labeling client](tutorial-migrating-to-ul.md).
+For more information, see [Tutorial: Migrating from the Azure Information Protection (AIP) classic client to unified labeling solution](../tutorial-migrating-to-ul.md).

 For more information, see [Announcing availability of information protection capabilities to help protect your sensitive data](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/Announcing-availability-of-information-protection-capabilities/ba-p/261967).